 Mayo Clinic doctors perform cardiac ablation procedures using the latest and most advanced technology.

-Your doctor will choose the type of cardiac ablation that's most appropriate for treating your particular condition.
-Mayo Clinic doctors use radiofrequency energy and cryoablation during cardiac ablation procedures.
-Energy is applied using the latest innovations in treatment catheters and technology, including balloon catheters and robotic catheter ablation.
+Your health care provider will choose the type of cardiac ablation that's best for you and your specific condition.
+Heat (radiofrequency) energy or cold (cryoablation) is applied using the latest innovations in treatment catheters and technology, such as balloon and robotic catheters.

 Expertise in all arrhythmias, including rare and difficult cases

-Mayo Clinic doctors have used cardiac ablation to treat a variety of arrhythmia types, including types that are very rare and those that are difficult to treat.
+Mayo Clinic doctors have used cardiac ablation to treat a variety of arrhythmias, including those that are very rare or difficult to treat.